mamodzilla/opengamelist/README.md

-# opengamelist
+# OpenGameList
-Opengamelist - open-source site for manage games for your own list (like ImDB or MyAnimeList)
+OpenGameList is the open-source site for manage games for your own lists (like ImDB or MyAnimeList)